yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![This screenshot of the WSL window shows the running containers stopping.](media/Ex1-Task6.21.png)

-23. Now run `up` again with both files to update the mongodb configuration, and run the initialization script
+23. Now run `up` again with both files to update the mongodb configuration, and run the initialization script.

     ```bash
     docker-compose -f docker-compose.yml -f docker-compose.init.yml -p fabmedical up -d
     ```

-24. Check the data folder to see that mongodb is now writing data files to the host
+24. Check the data folder to see that mongodb is now writing data files to the host.

     ```bash
     ls ./data/